CLAIRE-Labo/python-ml-research-template/installation/conda-osx-arm64-mps/README.md

 4. Get familiar with running the environment following the user [instructions to run the environment](#running-the-code-in-the-environment).
 5. If everything works fine,
-   (we suggest checking that all of your dependencies are there with `conda list`, and trying to import the important ones), then pin the dependencies you got following the [freeze the environment](#freeze-the-environment) section.
+   (we suggest checking that all of your dependencies are there with `mamba list`, and trying to import the important ones), then pin the dependencies you got following the [freeze the environment](#freeze-the-environment) section.
    You can then add more dependencies as your project grows following